List of His Dark Materials and The Book of Dust characters: Balthamos and Baruch

+In the 2001 audiobook of The Amber Spyglass, Balthamos is played by Alec McCowan and Baruch is played by Nigel Carrington.
+In the 2003 BBC Radio dramatisation, they are voiced by Ray Fearon and Steve Toussaint and Fearon as the angel Bathamos acts as the overseeing narrator of the entire series.
+Fearon went on to portray the role of Will Parry's school boxing coach and mentor, Mr Hanway — created specifically for the adaptation — in the 2019→2022 television series, with Balthamos and Baruch being played by Kobna Holdbrook-Smith and Simon Harrison.

 Chevalier Tialys and Lady Salmakia

 The Chevalier Tialys and The Lady Salmakia are Gallivespians, spies, and companions of Lyra and Will.
 Gallivespians are a race of small humanoid beings about as tall as the length of a human hand from a world where humans, tending to side with the Church, are at war with them, and they serve as spies in Lord Asriel's army.
 Tialys and Salmakia in particular spy on the Magisterium in Lyra's world, and when the Magisterium sends soldiers to capture and kill Lyra, they are ordered to stow away and follow them.
 Gallivespians have poison spurs on their feet that can incapacitate a human, and they ride specially bred dragonflies.
+Although this poison can incapacitate a human, the more it is used the weaker it becomes, and it needs time to regain its strength.

 They first encounter the children when, along with Lord Asriel's forces, they arrive at Mrs Coulter's cave, under orders to take the children to Lord Asriel.
 The Gallivespians are forced to go with Lyra and Will when it becomes apparent that they will not go directly to Lord Asriel willingly.
 They travel together to the land of the dead, helping bargain with the harpies.

 Tialys dies when attacking a cliff-ghast, having dug his spurs deep into her neck.
 Lady Salmakia dies shortly thereafter, her short lifespan having reached its natural end.

-In the TV series, Salmakia is played by Sian Clifford.
+In the TV series, Salmakia is played by Sian Clifford while Tialys does not appear.
 In the audiobooks of The Amber Spyglass, Tialys and Salmakia are played by David Timson and Denica Fairman respectively.
+Timson reprised his role in the 2003 BBC Radio drama opposite Joanna Monro.